| Author: | David Goodger <goodger@python.org> |

 1 0 0 1 0 0 1 1 0 0 0 0

-Once all the rows have been constructed (there may be many), the solutions can be found by identifying sets of rows that, combined, have exactly one 1 in each column.
+Once all the rows have been constructed (there may be many), the solutions can be found by identifying sets of rows that, combined, have exactly one 1 (or equivalent) in each column.
 For example, this is one such solution:

 1 0 0 1 0 0 1 1 0 0 0 0 0 1 0 0 1 1 0 0 1 0 0 0 0 0 1 0 0 0 0 0 0 1 1 1